Volterra Neural Networks (VNNs): Experiments and Results

-We proceed to evaluate the performance of this approach on two action recognition datasets, namely, UCF-101 \cite{soomro2012ucf101} and HMDB-51 \cite{kuehne2011hmdb}, and the comparison of the results with recent state of the art implementations is given in Tables \ref{acc_table_RGB} and \ref{acc_table_RGBOF}.
+We proceed to evaluate the performance of this approach on three action recognition datasets, namely, Kinetics-400 \cite{carreira2017quo}, UCF-101 \cite{soomro2012ucf101} and HMDB-51 \cite{kuehne2011hmdb}.
+We present two versions of the VNN, a heavier complex version: O-VNN-H and a lighter, device friendly version: O-VNN-L. The performance comparison of the results with recent state of the art implementations on Kinetics-400 is presented in Table \ref{Kinetics-Perf}, and the comparisons on UCF-101 and HMDB-51 are presented in Tables \ref{acc_table_RGB} and \ref{acc_table_RGBOF}.